When Results Feel Invisible

 Frequently Asked Questions

-Why does faithfulness matter more than fast growth in leadership?
+Why does faithfulness matter more than fast results in leadership?

 Join the Conversation

-Read the post on X and share your thoughts on this Build With God letter.
+Read the post on X and share your thoughts on this topic.